Greenlandic independence: Norse and Inuit colonization

-Greenland's present population are predominantly Inuit descended from the Thule people who migrated from the North American mainland in the 13th century AD, gradually settling across the island.
-The Danish claim to the island stems from Norse settlement of southern Greenland which lasted from the 980s until the 15th century.
+Greenland's present population are predominantly Inuit descended from the Thule people who migrated from the North American mainland in the 13th century AD, gradually colonizing the island.
+The Danish claim to the island stems from Norse settlement of southern Greenland which lasted from the 980s until the early 15th century.

 Scholars believe that the earliest known Norse settlements in Greenland originated from Iceland, and that Erik the Red founded an early colony in 985.
 The Kingdom of Norway later claimed and controlled Greenland singularly from roughly 1261–1319.

-These Norse settlements vanished during the 14th and early 15th centuries, with the Inuit being the sole occupants of the island, expanding to the southern and western coasts, and being de facto independent for over 200 years until European colonization resumed.
-Despite this, a de jure continuing European possession of Greenland was assumed by European powers.
+These Norse settlements vanished during the 14th and early 15th centuries, leaving the Inuit as the sole occupants of the island, expanding to the southern and western coasts, and being de facto independent for over 200 years until European peoples returned.
+Despite this, a de jure continuing European possession of Greenland was assumed by European peoples.

-European colonization in the 18th–20th centuries
+European resettlement in the 18th–20th centuries

-European contact with Greenland was not re-established until 1721 with the mission of Hans Egede, which were followed by the Moravian missions.
-These established enduring colonies and — after failing to find the Norse peoples — attempted to Christianize the Inuit.
+European contact with Greenland was not re-established until 1721 with the mission of Hans Egede, which was followed by the Moravian missions.
+These established enduring settlements and—after failing to find the Norse peoples—attempted to Christianize the Inuit.

 By this time Norway and Denmark had been unified under Denmark–Norway which considered Greenland part of its territory.
 This ended on 14 January 1814 after Norway was ceded from Denmark as a result of the Napoleonic Wars in Europe.
-As a result of the Treaty of Kiel, Denmark gained full colonial control of Greenland soon after.
-From 1814 to 1953, Greenland was a colony, not independent and not part of Denmark, but directly controlled by the Danish government.
+As a result of the Treaty of Kiel, Denmark resumed full sovereignty over Greenland soon after.
+From 1814 to 1953, Greenland was a territory, not independent and not part of Denmark, but directly controlled by the Danish government.